Florida upsets No. 11 Tennessee 29-16 for the Gators’ 10th straight victory at home in the series

 Graham Mertz and Florida were much more comfortable in front of 90,751, the 12th-largest crowd at Florida Field.

+“Man, it got loud,” Mertz said.
+“I was on the sideline and I couldn’t hear my coach (standing) in front of me.
+It got rocking. … They truly affected the game.”

 Mertz completed 19 of 24 passes for 166 yards and a touchdown.
-He also ran for a score.
-Etienne broke a 62-yard TD run in the first quarter.
+He also juked a defender on a third-down play and later ran for a score.
+Etienne broke a 62-yard TD scamper in the first quarter.
 Johnson had a short scoring run and an 18-yard TD reception that made it 26-7 in the second.

+“There were a lot of mistakes on our end,” Vols linebacker Aaron Beasley said.
+“We were undisciplined on our part.
+We misfit a lot of things.”

-A key error down the stretch was another penalty by Tennessee.
-Leading 29-16, Florida lined up to go for it on fourth and 1 at their own 34.
-But Kurott Garland jumped offsides, handing the Gators a first down.
+A key error down the stretch for Tennessee: Leading 29-16, Florida lined up to go for it on fourth and 1 at its own 34.
+But Kurott Garland jumped offsides, handing the Gators a first down and prompting Napier to raise both arms in celebration.

 Napier benched Mihalek in favor or Trey Smack, who hit both extra points and drilled a 26-yard field goal to give Florida a little cushion.